 Men are far less likely to go to therapy than women, and, when they do, they often end up talking about their problems with therapists who happen to be women.
 But the reasons men end up with female therapists are less about their desire to unload on someone who reminds them of their mothers, or someone they’re sexually attracted to.
 Instead, most men see female therapists because there aren’t enough male therapists to choose from.

-Indeed, guys tend to prefer male therapists if given the choice.
-“A lot of men don’t want a nurturing mother to be their therapist and tend to be more practical problem solvers, and they want a guy that’s going to match him in that approach,” psychotherapist Fran Walfish told Fatherly.
+Guys tend to prefer male therapists if given the choice.
+“A lot of men don’t want a nurturing mother to be their therapist and tend to be more practical problem solvers, and they want a guy that’s going to match him in that approach,” psychotherapist Fran Walfish, Psy.D., told Fatherly.
 But male psychotherapists are hard to come by.
 “It’s slim pickings when it comes to quality, standout male therapists.
-There are more females to choose from.”
+There are more females to choose from,” she says.

-Ultimately, finding a therapist you’re comfortable being open and honest with is far more significant than mulling over his or her gender.
-And, heck, even if you do mull over it or not — odds are your therapist will be a woman.
+Ultimately, finding a therapist you’re comfortable being open and honest with is far more significant than mulling over their gender.
+And, heck, even if you do mull it over, odds are your therapist will be a woman.